jillesvangurp/kt-search/.github/ISSUE_TEMPLATE/bug_report.md

 - what versions of software are you using
 - what operating system are you using
 - whatever else you think is relevant

+**Will you be able to help with a pull request?**

+Optional of course, but do let me know if you plan to do work.